-The Company's financial instruments consist of cash and cash equivalents, accounts receivable, unbilled revenue, accounts payable, leases, contingent consideration assumed in the Action transaction (Note 4), loans and borrowings and private warrants.
+The Company's financial instruments consist of cash and cash equivalents, accounts receivable, unbilled revenue, accounts payable, leases, contingent consideration assumed in the Action transaction, and loans and borrowings.
 The fair value of the Company's financial instruments under ASC Topic 820, "Fair Value Measurements and Disclosures," approximates the carrying amounts represented in the accompanying Consolidated Balance Sheet, primarily due to their short-term nature or market-index features, as applicable.